 Against the background of the current corona situation, it seems likely that the international game days can take place as planned.
 The state of North Rhine-Westphalia allows larger events from August 27th - at least this is regulated in the currently valid version of the Corona Protection Ordinance, which initially applies until July 8th.
 The NRW Ministry of Health recently granted this small extension in order to be able to react to the more relaxed pandemic situation with possible further adjustments.
 There could be answers to two questions in particular: Are there any further easing now?
 Do you adapt the rules for events in summer early?

-The conditions under which SPIEL'21 will take place in Essen is therefore uncertain.
-The Friedhelm Merz Verlag has not yet looked into the cards as far as the planning is concerned.
-One thing is certain: the fair will take place under special safety and hygiene measures.
-The organizers have already reconsidered the measures: “We have submitted an extensive and responsible hygiene concept to the city of Essen,” said Dominique Metzler, head of the Friedhelm Merz Verlag publishing house, via Facebook.
-She makes it clear: The SPIEL is not the European championship.
-Rules will have to be followed.
+It is therefore uncertain under what conditions SPIEL'21 will take place in Essen.
+The Friedhelm Merz Verlag has not yet looked at the cards as far as the plans are concerned.
+One thing is certain: the trade fair will take place under special safety and hygiene measures.
+The organizers have already considered the measures: "We have submitted a comprehensive and responsible hygiene concept to the city of Essen," said Dominique Metzler, head of the organizing Friedhelm Merz Verlag, via Facebook.
+She makes it clear: SPIEL is not the European Championship.
+You will have to follow the rules.

-Based on the current recommendations of the Robert Koch Institute, this will at least be the mask requirement and distance regulations.
-Contact follow-up will also have to be carried out, presumably digitally.
-In addition, as at other events, one of the so-called “three Gs” - recovered, vaccinated, tested - will have to be presented.
-As of now, the fair will also have to be offered with a limit on the number of visitors.
-Some of this could theoretically change as the vaccination campaign advances - in practice, however, caution will probably be exercised.
-Also because with the beginning of autumn and the onset of the cooler season, the risk of infection with the delta variant increases.
-That will be the dominant one at this point - there are dangers involved.
-And thus requires high security measures.
+Based on the current recommendations of the Robert Koch Institute, these will at least be the obligation to wear masks and distance regulations.
+Contact tracing will also have to be done, probably digitally.
+In addition, analogous to other events, you will have to show one of the so-called "three Gs" - recovered, vaccinated, tested.
+As of now, the trade fair will also have to be offered with a limit on the number of visitors.
+Theoretically, some of this could change as the vaccination campaign progresses – in practice, however, one will probably exercise caution.
+Also because the risk of infection with the delta variant increases with the beginning of autumn and the onset of cooler seasons.
+This will be the dominant one at this point in time – that harbors dangers.
+And therefore requires high security measures.